NewPath-Consulting/ez-wildapricot-webdesigner/README.md

     ┗ 📜wildapricot-textmanager.js
     ```

-3. Modify `config.csv with your general` in the `WildApricotTextManager` folder with your general changes
+3. Modify `config.csv` in the `WildApricotTextManager` folder with your general changes
 4. Upload a separate CSV for each additional language you are offering to the `translations` folder

 The configuration and translation files must be saved as a CSV file format in UTF-8 format.